Tristane028/Springer-Fibers/README.md

 ## Overview

-This project investigates the geometry and combinatorics of Springer fibers.
-We examine the structure of flag varieties under nilpotent operators defined by Jordan blocks, compute valid Young tableau fillings, and analyze the corresponding Schubert cells.
-The goal is to characterize the irreducible components of Springer fibers through Plücker coordinates, Springer span checks, closure relations, and explicit defining equations.
+This project digs into the geometry and combinatorics of Springer fibers.
+We look at how flag varieties behave under nilpotent operators built from Jordan blocks, compute the valid Young tableau fillings, and study the Schubert cells that fall out of them.
+The overall goal is to characterize the irreducible components of Springer fibers using Plücker coordinates, Springer span checks, closure relations, and explicit defining equations.

-The repository currently holds three things: **computed closure data** for 14 partitions, an **interactive visualizer** for exploring it, and **working notes** developing the ideal-theoretic method for computing intersections exactly.
+Right now the repository holds three main things: **computed closure data** for 40 partitions, an **interactive visualizer** for exploring that data, and **working notes** that develop the ideal-theoretic method for computing intersections exactly.

 ---

 ## Computed data

-Each `data_<partition>.json` records every Schubert cell of that Springer fiber — its permutation label, dimension, free parameters, and Plücker coordinates at every level of the flag — together with the directed closure relations between cells and an explicit witness for each one.
+Each `data_<partition>.json` records every Schubert cell of that Springer fiber, meaning its permutation label, dimension, free parameters, and Plücker coordinates at every level of the flag, together with the directed closure relations between cells and an explicit witness for each one.

 The partition key gives the Jordan block sizes in order, and the blocks partition {1, …, N} into consecutive runs.
 So `25` means two Jordan blocks of sizes 2 and 5 acting on ℂ⁷, with blocks {(1,2), (3,4,5,6,7)} and Young diagram